St. John's German Evangelical Lutheran Church

-The St. John's German Evangelical Lutheran Church, near Lyons, Nebraska, was built in 1902.
+The St. John's German Evangelical Lutheran Church, near Lyons, Nebraska, United States, was built in 1902.
 Also known as Deutsche Ev.
 Luth.
 St. Johannes Kirche, it was listed on the National Register of Historic Places in 1982.
 The listing included two contributing buildings and a contributing site.
 The location of the site is not disclosed by the National Register.

 The building has been termed "an excellent example of a German folk version of the Gothic Revival style" and described as "one of the finest and least altered frame churches in Nebraska."